harehare/mdlint.mq/assets/sample.md

 # Sample Markdown Document

-This is a sample Markdown file for testing the lint.mq linter.
+This is a sample Markdown file for testing the mdlint.mq linter.

 ### est